Theatre Arts Major: Musical Theatre Emphasis - Bachelor of Arts (BA)

 Some THA courses are only offered every odd or even numbered year.
 Please plan accordingly.

-SAC Core Humanities and Fine Arts Tracks require 102+ level language.
-SAC Core Language Track requires 202 level language.
+VPA Core Humanities and Fine Arts Tracks require 102+ level language.
+VPA Core Language Track requires 202 level language.
 Students unprepared for 202 level will need to complete prerequisite course work.